BenGuiMaJo/Exoskeleton-Glove/README.md

 Most of the information is available in our report named "Exoskeleton Glove Rapport".
 For a quick comprehension of our project, I advise you to check the presentations we have made.
 You'll find them in the "Slide" folder.
 Also, each of us have written about our personnal experience throughout the whole project.
 These files are located in the "Personal Report" folder.
 Our code is available too.

-### Here are some pictures of our project:
+### Here are some pictures:

-	The Fail
+	The Epic Fail

 ![](https://github.com/BenGuiMaJo/Exoskeleton-Glove/blob/master/Documentation/Pictures%20and%20Movies/Main%20Echec%20Impression.jpg)

-	The Glove
+	The Connected Glove

 ![](https://github.com/BenGuiMaJo/Exoskeleton-Glove/blob/master/Documentation/Pictures%20and%20Movies/Gant%20Connect%C3%A9.jpg)